Providing Structure and Maintaining Routines

 Our teachers have provided a possible daily structure for students working from home.
 Should it become necessary for students to learn from home they will provide parents with a range of home learning activities.
-The sequence of learning activities will be provided via Connect and initially a paper based workbook.
+The sequence of learning activities will be provided via Connect.

 Parents may choose to supplement the Literacy and Numeracy program by following the links to learning websites listed below.